From “I don’t talk to people” to starting conversations like an offline dating pro…

 - Taking small, baby-steps to overcome her anxiety in conversations

-- Looks people in the eye while walking around town
+- She looks people in the eye while walking around town and smiles

-- Went to a singles event and smashed her goal of talking to 5 men…and got a date!
+- She went to a singles event and smashed her goal of talking to 5 men – and even got a date!

 “I had just been doing online dating and wasn’t really actively looking for a relationship,” Holly said.

 With online dating not getting the results she was looking for, Holly wanted to try something different.
-She enrolled in Confidence, Connection, Charisma with me because she felt like it was time.
+She enrolled in Confidence Connection Commitment with me because she felt like it was time.

 You know, people always say that your job isn’t going to send you flowers on your birthday and other things like that, and they’re right.“